ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 # Finding orthologs using OrthoMCL program

-This is the first section of Phylogenomics chapter, where we predict orthologs from the gene predictions for carrying out downstream analysis.
-We will use OrthoMCL program for this purpose, using the Singularity container.
-We will use many different species of plasmodium as an example dataset for this exercise.
+This is the first section of Phylogenomics chapter, where we predict orthologs from the genes of whole genomes.
+Although, there are several methods to predict orthologs, we will primarily use OrthoMCL program.
+Since orthoMCL depends on MySQL, we will use Singularity containers for running the MySQL server (and OrthoMCL).
+We will use many different species of _Plasmodium_ as an example dataset for this exercise.

 Following is the outline for this chapter: